-Between 2009 and its discontinuation in 2013, I was film programmer for Black Sun.
+Between 2009 and its discontinuation in 2013, Le Cain was film programmer for Black Sun.
 This was a Cork-based outer limits/weirdo music and experimental film event that first erupted in May 2009.
-Since then, its founder and curator Vicky Langan brought many renowned makers of strange sounds from around the world to play for the first time in Ireland.
+Over the following years, its founder and curator Vicky Langan brought many renowned makers of strange sounds from around the world to play in Ireland for the first time.
 Black Sun was conceived as a space where the experimental is not something clique-ish, reserved for the afficionado, but precisely the opposite – an opening of possibility for the adventurous, wherever they’re coming from.

 Black Sun first complemented its live acts with film programmes in December 2009.
 The Black Sun screenings introduced the work of such major underground film figures as Iván Zulueta, Stéphane Marti, the Buharov Brothers and Piero Bargellini to Irish audiences.
 In presenting recognized masters like Jeff Keen and Ben Rivers alongside equally brilliant, if less well known, talents from the past (Etienne O’Leary) and present (Oriol Sánchez), it expanded Black Sun’s commitment to opening minds and eyes.

 In August 2012, the first film-only Black Sun Cinema event took place at the Triskel Christchurch Cinema, Cork, featuring James Fotopoulos’ The Nest, a retrospective programme of Frans Zwartjes and a number of contemporary Irish shorts.
 These programmes continued until October 2013, allowing scope for the presentation of feature films as well as short programmes.

-Since January 2014, I have been programming ‘Phantoscope’, a quarterly experimental film programme at Triskel Christchurch Cinema.
+Since January 2014, Le Cain been programming Phantoscope, a quarterly experimental film programme at Triskel Christchurch Cinema.